 7. Loose Belts

-Please Do Something About It
+Please Do Something About It z

 After learning the causes of overheating, what are you willing to do about it?
-Take care of your car before it turns to a jalopy that you’ll end up dumping at the car yard.
+Take care of your car before it turns into a jalopy that you’ll end up dumping at the car yard.

 Ignoring mechanical issues and indicators lead to significant losses that will coerce you to sell your junk car.
 Don’t ignore the signs and get your engine checked out, or sell it as is to IBJV today!
 Contact us.